High Sabbath = Annual Sabbath = Feast Sabbath = Feast

 The Holy Days are determined according to the Calendar of God

 God does not orientate Himself on the Roman (Julian) or the Catholic (Gregorian) calendar of the Pope when determining His feast days, but only on His own, the old biblical calendar, which most Christians do not know.
 All the feasts of God are oriented towards creation and are related to the state of the moon.
 The Passover and the Feast of Tabernacles are always celebrated at full moon (15th day of the month).
 Only the middle one of the seven yearly Sabbaths, the Trumpet Day (4th yearly Sabbath), begins at new moon.
-Although the new moon always marks the beginning of every biblical/Israeli month, it can fall on different days of the week according to the rhythm of the moon (cf. calendar).
+Although the new moon (or new light) always marks the beginning of each biblical/Hebrew month, it can fall on different days of the week according to the rhythm of the celestial stars (see calendar).
+The fixed date (e.g. 15th Nisan; 15th Tishri) determines a feast day, not a specific day of the week.
+This means that the seven annual Sabbaths fall on different days of the week from year to year and each festival week always includes several Sabbaths.
 Thus the seven annual Sabbaths also fall on different weekdays from year to year, and each festival week always contains several Sabbaths.
 During the Passover festival (days of unleavened bread) there are three (3) Sabbaths within a single week, namely the two High festival Sabbaths on the 15th and 21st of Nisan with the one small weekly Sabbath in between.
 The evangelists report that the women came to the tomb "on one of the Sabbaths" (Mark 16:2; Luke 24:1; John 20:1).
 So they do not say which of the three Sabbaths they mean, but only a weekly Sabbath can be meant, since Jesus was crucified on the preparation day (14th Nisan, see Pre-Sabbath) before the annual High Sabbath (15th Nisan) and was only to rise after "3 days and 3 nights" (Mt 12:38-40).
 It is also at the same time the "first Sabbath" (Mk 16:9) or the "first of the Sabbaths", since in every year exactly seven (7) Sabbaths are counted between Passover and Pentecost.

 It is also possible that an annual Sabbath falls on a weekly Sabbath.
 In this case we speak of a "double Sabbath".
 This can then only ever be Friday evening to Saturday evening.
 In Acts 13:42 the term "between/intermediate Sabbath" appears (το μεταξυ σαββατον; to metaxy sabbaton).
 This expression "metaxy sabbaton" [meta= in the middle or between Sabbaths] means either a yearly Sabbath between two weekly Sabbaths or a weekly Sabbath between two feast Sabbaths.
 Here the scholars do not quite agree, but the second option is favoured.
 For Passover, the weekly Sabbath (always from Friday evening to Saturday evening) lies between the two High Sabbaths (15th and 21st Nisan), unless it falls on the 15th Nisan (double Sabbath).
 Since the High feast Sabbaths fall on different weekdays from year to year, the weekly Sabbath is either at the beginning, in the middle or at the end of the Passover festival (see the illustration in the chapter on the Intermediate day):